FAQs

 Some components are more prone to failure than others.
 LED/HID setups last a very long time and have long warranty periods to reflect that.
 RGB/RGBW LED accents fail occasionally, but we only use products from reputable manufacturers such as Diode Dynamics and Profile that also carry great warranties.
 Addressable RGB and sequential white/yellow LEDs have a much higher failure rate, and while we bench test custom addressable setups for 48 continuous hours before shipment, no guarantee can be made on their lifespan.
 We only use quality tested products, and design our addressable strips with maximum heat dispersion and brightness in mind, but regardless some neopixels can burn out in weeks while others will last for years.

 In the event of a warranty-covered failure of any type, you are responsible for securely and safely packaging the affected parts and shipping them back to us.
 We recommend using an online service such as PirateShip for the best return shipping rates.
-If the failure is related to Foxbeam workmanship and covered within warranty, the affected parts and functionality will be repaired at no cost to you, and we will pay the cost of shipping the repaired part to you.
-If the failure is not due to workmanship, but a component is covered under the manufacturer warranty, you will be responsible for the labor cost to replace the part, but not the cost of the parts themselves.
-We will pay shipping back to you.
-If the failure is outside the warranty period or is a component not covered by our warranty, you will be responsible for the labor cost and any replacement parts involved.
+If the failure is related to Foxbeam workmanship and covered within warranty, the affected parts and functionality will be repaired at no cost to you, and we will pay the cost of shipping the repaired part back to you.
+If the failure is not due to workmanship, but a component is covered under the original manufacturers warranty, you will be responsible for the labor cost to replace the part, but not the cost of the parts themselves.
+We will still pay shipping back to you.
+If the failure is outside the warranty period or is a component not covered by our warranty, you will be responsible for the labor cost and any replacement parts involved, as well as return shipping.
+Keeping the build queue moving consistently takes time, and warranty work is appropriately factored into this schedule.
+Aftermarket lighting is an investment, and even the most reliable brands we use experience odd failures every once in a while.
+We strive for quality in all of our products and are happy to work with you quickly to resolve any issues.
+If you have any questions about the brands we use or their individual warranties please contact us.

 Some components are more prone to failure than others.
 LED/HID setups last a very long time and have long warranty periods to reflect that.
 RGB/RGBW LED accents fail occasionally, but we only use products from reputable manufacturers such as Diode Dynamics and Profile that also carry great warranties.
 Addressable RGB and sequential white/yellow LEDs have a much higher failure rate, and while we bench test custom addressable setups for 48 continuous hours before shipment, no guarantee can be made on their lifespan.
 We only use quality tested products, and design our addressable strips with maximum heat dispersion and brightness in mind, but regardless some neopixels can burn out in weeks while others will last for years.

 In the event of a warranty-covered failure of any type, you are responsible for securely and safely packaging the affected parts and shipping them back to us.
 We recommend using an online service such as PirateShip for the best return shipping rates.
-If the failure is related to Foxbeam workmanship and covered within warranty, the affected parts and functionality will be repaired at no cost to you, and we will pay the cost of shipping the repaired part to you.
-If the failure is not due to workmanship, but a component is covered under the manufacturer warranty, you will be responsible for the labor cost to replace the part, but not the cost of the parts themselves.
-We will pay shipping back to you.
-If the failure is outside the warranty period or is a component not covered by our warranty, you will be responsible for the labor cost and any replacement parts involved.
+If the failure is related to Foxbeam workmanship and covered within warranty, the affected parts and functionality will be repaired at no cost to you, and we will pay the cost of shipping the repaired part back to you.
+If the failure is not due to workmanship, but a component is covered under the original manufacturers warranty, you will be responsible for the labor cost to replace the part, but not the cost of the parts themselves.
+We will still pay shipping back to you.
+If the failure is outside the warranty period or is a component not covered by our warranty, you will be responsible for the labor cost and any replacement parts involved, as well as return shipping.
+Keeping the build queue moving consistently takes time, and warranty work is appropriately factored into this schedule.
+Aftermarket lighting is an investment, and even the most reliable brands we use experience odd failures every once in a while.
+We strive for quality in all of our products and are happy to work with you quickly to resolve any issues.
+If you have any questions about the brands we use or their individual warranties please contact us.